 The seat and the tanks are detachable, which makes it a bit easier to carry the Zimmer toilet.
 Especially when you have to go and empty the tank – at least you don’t have to carry the entire toilet with you.
 And each tank has its own handle so it is still easy to carry the individual components of the Zimmer toilet.

-The Zimmer has a fresh water tank that can hold up to 3 gallons of water, which can get you anywhere between 50 and 70 flushes.
-The fresh water container is in the bottom part of the toilet, just like the 5-gallon waste container.
+The Zimmer has a freshwater tank that can hold up to 3 gallons of water, which can get you anywhere between 50 and 70 flushes.
+The freshwater container is in the bottom part of the toilet, just like the 5-gallon waste container.

 This collapsible toilet from Reliance Products is probably the winner when it comes to carrying convenience.
 It folds down to 5”, so it’s super small and easy to carry around.
 And it weighs only some 4.5 lbs, so it’s really easy to carry it everywhere.

-The legs fold for ultimate carrying convenient, and there’s a sturdy carry handle.
+The legs fold for ultimate carrying convenience, and there’s a sturdy carry handle.
 It’s also great that the legs lock in place when extended, so you don’t need to worry about one of them malfunctioning while you’re using the toilet.

 This is one of those portable camping toilets that has a high weight rating of – 300 lbs to be exact.
 It is about 15” tall when unfolded and that might be a problem for tall people.
 You could elevate it if you can find bricks or something similar in your surroundings, but I wouldn’t necessarily recommend carrying three bricks in your backpack just to be able to level the toilet.

 Additionally, this toilet is designed to be used with waste bags, which makes it less convenient to use.
 Every time you need to go, you have to set up a bag first.
-And afterwards, you need to dispose of that bag, so you might end up carrying it for a while until you find a dumpster or a trash can.
+And afterward, you need to dispose of that bag, so you might end up carrying it for a while until you find a dumpster or a trash can.
 Plus, the price of waste bags adds up over time.

 It’s worth noting that this toilet only comes with one waste bag, so you will need to buy a pack of those immediately.